 Algebra is the branch of mathematics that engineers and scientists use to solve problems and get answers to things they don't know.
 It's how we represent the real world and figure things out on paper or with computers using math tools and skills to figure out solutions.

-This course is going to be taught live for Grades 7-8th over 4 months.
-Students may need multiple weeks per session to thoroughly work through each concept covered during each live session.
-We will have multiple live class opportunities each week to support your child as they work through the content.
+Students typically need 3-8 weeks per session in order to thoroughly work through each concept covered.
+We will have multiple opportunities for your student to connect with us live and get support as they work through the content.

 Trouble logging in?
 Try clearing your cache & cookies,then exit and restart your browser.
 If that doesn’t work, click here to report it and we’ll fix it ASAP.